Direct Token Injection

 There are two common scenarios:

-- Create a new source connection by sending both the access token and, if available, the refresh token.
+1. Create a new source connection by sending the access token.

 The next sections walk you through both flows.